Skip to main content

 3. Decide whether you want it to control your hot water

 Some smart thermostats allow you to control your hot water.
-This might be very useful if you spend a lot of time away from home, for example, as it allows you to switch the hot water off while away but turn it back on in time for a hot bath when you get home.
+This might be very useful if you spend a lot of time away from home, for example, as it allows you to switch the hot water off while away but turn it back on in time for a hot shower when you get home.
 Some smart thermostats may charge more for this function.

 If you have a combination boiler, you won’t need a smart thermostat that controls your hot water.